giolekva/pcloud/README.md

     * Actions (optional): application can define any number of actions which can be invoked from other applications.
 Actions are parametrized.
     * Initialization action (optional): application can configure action, provided possibly by other application, to be run post installation.
     * Triggers (optional): applications can set up triggers on Knowledge Graph mutations.
 Triggers run actions.
+  * Applications are instulled into separate namespaces for isolation.
 * Event Processor: monitors changes in Knowledge Graph and triggers actions registered by applications installed using Application Manager.
   * It is basically a state machine moving events from NEW to IN_PROGRESS to DONE states.

-On top of this we are running four "third-party" applications:
+On top of this we are running five "third-party" applications:
 * Random Puppy:
   * Does not use any PCloud features
-  * Deployes web server with ingress
+  * Deploys web server with ingress
 * Object Store:
   * Provides AWS S3 compatible API
   * Exposes create-bucket-with-webhook action so other applications can create buckets and receive notifications when new objects are created.